-Dear Chair Sanders and Ranking Member Cassidy:
+Dear Chair Sanders, Ranking Member Cassidy, Chair McMorris Rogers, and Ranking Member Pallone:

-On behalf of the undersigned organizations, we write to express our strong support for the Preventing Adverse Childhood Experiences (PACE) Act introduced by Sen. King and Sen. Murkowski.
-This vital piece of legislation will support critical efforts at the Centers for Disease Control and Prevention (CDC) to prevent and mitigate adverse childhood experiences (ACEs) for five years.
-The bill will also support research to improve our understanding of ACEs and inform prevention efforts.
-We urge the Committee to include this legislation in the reauthorization of the SUPPORT for Patients and Communities Act.
+On behalf of the undersigned organizations, we write to urge you to include the bipartisan Preventing Adverse Childhood Experiences (PACE) Act in the final reauthorization of the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) for Patients and Communities Act.
+The PACE Act, led by Sen. King (I-ME) and Sen. Murkowski (R-AK), will authorize critical efforts at the Centers for Disease Control and Prevention (CDC) to prevent and mitigate adverse childhood experiences (ACEs) for five years.
+The bill will also authorize research to improve our understanding of ACEs and inform prevention efforts.

 ACEs are potentially traumatic events-in connection with abuse, neglect, and high community rates of violence, crime, or poverty-that occur in childhood and can have long-lasting effects on the life of an individual.
-A recent CDC study of 2011-2020 survey data from across the United States found that around two thirds of adults reported at least one ACE, and one in six reported four or more ACEs.
+A CDC study of 2011-2020 survey data from across the United States found that around two thirds of adults reported at least one ACE, and one in six reported four or more ACEs.
 As the number of ACEs an individual experiences increases, the risk for negative health outcomes like asthma, diabetes, cancer, and suicide in adulthood also increases.
 CDC estimates, for example, that the prevention of ACEs could avoid 21 million cases of depression and 1.9 million cases of heart disease.
 Importantly, a 2021 review also found an association between ACEs and the development and severity of substance use disorder.
 The promotion of positive childhood experiences through safe, stable, and nurturing relationships and environments can help avoid these serious consequences by preventing ACEs and mitigating their impact.